 Requirement to complete standard forms before receiving or using foreign funding or opening new branch offices.

-The new internet regulation No. 5651 may potentially increase censorship and pave the way for removing content without a court order.
+The internet regulation No. 5651 may increase censorship and pave the way for removing content without a court order.

-The new internet regulation No. 5651 may potentially increase censorship and pave the way for removing content without a court order.
+The internet regulation No. 5651 may increase censorship and pave the way for removing content without a court order.

 |Barriers to International Contact||Requirement to notify the government when receiving grants from international organizations and giving grants to organizations working abroad.||Requirement to notify the government when receiving grants from international organizations and giving grants to organizations working abroad.|